dftbplus/recipes/docs/electronicdynamics/tutorial.rst

            the transition energy of interest.
 This value must be in energy units like eV but also nm is possible.
-         * ``PolarizationDirection`` (vector): in the case of a laser, the ``PolarizationDirection`` is 3-cartesian components vector in which the laser will be applied.
+         * ``PolarizationDirection`` (vector): in the case of a laser, the ``PolarizationDirection`` is a 3-cartesian components vector in which the laser will be applied.

      Note that we turned on the ``Populations`` flag in order to write the occupations during the dynamics.
-Also note that we are asking for the detailed xml and the eigenvectors with the ``WriteDetailedXML`` and ``WriteEigenvectors`` flags.
+Also note that we are asking for the detailed xml and the eigenvectors with the ``WriteDetailedXML`` and ``WriteEigenvectors`` options.
 We will need them to plot the orbitals with waveplot in the following sections.

 2. To complete the input template for the laser, we need to provide